A Culture of Risk-Taking Can Lead to Brain and Spinal Cord Injuries in Winter Sports

 - Take a break when tired, and skip the last run of the day.
 Injuries happen when you are tired and not paying full attention to your surroundings.

-- Skiing off-piste exposes you to hidden rocks, ledges and avalanches, and is not worth the risk.
+- Skiing off-piste exposes you to hidden rocks, ledges, and avalanches, and is not worth the risk.
+Trees are not your friend when skiing, sledding, or boarding.

 - When sledding or tubing, always go down feet first.
 Breaking a leg is far better than hitting your head.